-Add an access analysis between the satellite and the ground station, which determines when the ground station is visible to the satellite.
+Add access analysis between the GPS satellites and Madrid ground station, which determines when the ground station is visible to the satellites.
 This determines when latency and doppler should be calculated.

 Calculate Latency and Velocity

-Calculate the latency between the satellite and the Madrid ground station.
-Also, calculate the velocity along the line between the satellite and the ground station.
+Calculate the latency between the GPS satellites and the Madrid ground station.
+Also, calculate the velocity along the line between each satellite and the ground station.
 A positive value indicates that the satellite is moving towards the ground station, and a negative value indicates the satellite is moving away from the ground station.